ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-create.md

 ### Updating programs and libraries

-You can update programs and libraries on your local machine so that they pull in changes from the remote sources (Git or Mercurial).
+You can update programs and libraries on your local machine, so they update to the latest released version from the remote sources (Git or Mercurial).

 As with any Mbed CLI command, `mbed update` uses the current directory as a working context.
 Before calling `mbed update`, you should change your working directory to the one you want to update.
 For example, if you're updating `mbed-os`, use `cd mbed-os` before you begin updating.